Top Tips For New Art and Design Subject Leaders

 This is a blog post written by Art and design specialist, Susan Coles.

-When you are the Art and design lead in a school you have a range of responsibilities.
-Before we get to that though, how did you get there?
+When you are the Art and design subject leader in a primary school, you have a range of responsibilities.
+Before we get to that, though, how did you get there?
 Is it an established role?
 Are you new to the role?
 Did you volunteer?
 Did you just get told it was your role?
 Are you balancing it with other responsibilities as well as being a class teacher?
 Are you a specialist teacher who only teaches Art?
 Are you a “Jack of all trades”?
 No doubt there are other questions but these will help you to understand how any advice has to be generic and interpreted by you to allow for this differentiation.

 What do you need to know as an Art and design subject leader?